In this article, we will show you how to unblock websites either not available in your country or on your local network or device.

-Typical reasons include complying with a countries censorship laws, protecting copyright, preventing the sale of counterfeit goods, preventing the sale of illegal drugs or weapons, or even if there is a technical fault on the website that can adversely affect visitors.
+Typical reasons include complying with a country’s censorship laws, protecting copyright, preventing the sale of counterfeit goods, preventing the sale of illegal drugs or weapons, or even if there is a technical fault on the website that can adversely affect visitors.

 Local networks will use firewalls and routers to block access to comply with local policies, such as schools blocking access to social media sites or businesses blocking access to pornographic websites.

-Such blocking may be to stop users visiting specific sites, or it may just be to make sure the network bandwidth isn’t overwhelmed and brought to a standstill by everyone watching funny videos.
+Such blocking may be to stop users from visiting specific sites, or it may just be to make sure the network bandwidth isn’t overwhelmed and brought to a standstill by everyone watching funny videos.